pfig/knobs/README.md

 value changes, making it look like the knob is turning.

 After struggling with GIMP and Script-Fu for a bit, I decided to do this in Python.
-I found a post by Thomas Faltenbach describing this exact problem, along with some code, which I promptly ~~stole~~adapted.
+I found a [post by Thomas Faltenbach describing this exact problem][0], along with some code, which I promptly ~~stole~~adapted.
 I believe I have simplified a few things in the process.